CoolCat467/StatusBot/README.md

 # StatusBot
-StatusBot is a discord bot that will post information about a given Java Editon minecraft server in a given channel once configured.
+StatusBot is a discord bot that will post information about a given Java Edition minecraft server in a given channel once configured.

 <!-- BADGIE TIME -->